RexManglicmot/optimize_inference_speculative_decoding/README.md

 ## Introduction
 Large Language Models (LLMs) enable powerful applications in customer support, healthcare Q&A, and enterprise search.
-However, they are **slow and expensive to run in production**: each generated token requires a full forward pass through a large model, leading to high latency for users and high compute costs for companies.
+However, they are **slow and expensive to run in production**: **each generated token requires a full forward pass through a large model**, leading to high latency for users and high compute costs for companies.
 This makes it difficult to deliver real-time interactions at scale without overspending on infrastructure.

 ## Speculative Decoding
 Speculative decoding is a technique to accelerate LLM inference while preserving output quality.
-Instead of generating tokens one by one with a large, costly model, several smaller draft models propose multiple tokens in parallel.
+Instead of generating tokens one by one with a large and costly model, several smaller draft models propose multiple tokens in parallel.
 A larger verifier model then checks these tokens in a single pass:

 1) If valid → the tokens are committed all at once.
 2) If not → the system falls back to standard decoding.

 This mechanism allows speculative decoding to achieve significant latency reductions and lower cost per query, without sacrificing the correctness of the verifier’s outputs.

-Business & Technical Benefits
+Business & Technical Benefits:
 1) Lower latency → real-time responsiveness improves user experience.
 2) Reduced cost per query → fewer verifier passes cut GPU/cloud spend.
 3) Higher throughput → serve more users with the same infrastructure.
 4) Preserved quality → outputs remain as accurate as the verifier baseline, maintaining trust in critical domains like healthcare and finance.

-### Key Terms
+## Key Terms
 - **Draft models (small and fast):**
   Lightweight language models that quickly generate short blocks of candidate tokens.
   They are cheaper to run and act as “speculators,” proposing possible continuations of the answer.